Ohio buckeye (Aesculus glabra)

 Ooh, ooh.
 I have a question!

 We have two species of buckeye in Ohio.
 How do you tell them apart?
 The Ohio (foetid) buckeye (Aesculus glabra) is widespread and common, whereas the yellow (sweet) buckeye only occurs in the unglaciated extreme southern part of the state.
 How to tell them apart?
-Ohio buckeye twigs scratch and sniff skunky and its fruits are spiny, whereas sweet buckeye isn’t stinky-twigged and the fruits are smooth.
+Ohio buckeye twigs scratch and sniff skunky and its fruits are spiny, whereas yellow buckeye isn’t stinky-twigged and the fruits are smooth.